 Council tax for student housing

 A property is exempt from council tax if everyone living there is a full-time university or college student.
 Student halls of residence are automatically exempt.
-If you do get a bill, you can email email@example.com or call 01752 668000 to apply for an exemption.
+If you do get a bill, Use the button below to apply for an exemption.

 You're a student if you're:

 - attending a university or college course which lasts at least one academic year, takes at least 24 weeks a year and involves at least 21 hours of study a week when in attendance